opensearch-project/documentation-website/_data-prepper/trace-analytics.md

 To monitor trace analytics, you need to set up the following components in your service environment:
 - Add **instrumentation** to your application so it can generate telemetry data and send it to an OpenTelemetry collector.
-- Run an **OpenTelemetry collector** as a sidecar or daemonset for Amazon Elastic Kubernetes Service (Amazon EKS), a sidecar for AMazon Elastic Container Service (Amazon ECS), or an agent on EC2.
+- Run an **OpenTelemetry collector** as a sidecar or daemonset for Amazon Elastic Kubernetes Service (Amazon EKS), a sidecar for Amazon Elastic Container Service (Amazon ECS), or an agent on Amazon Elastic Computer Cloud (Amazon EC2).
 You should configure the collector to export trace data to Data Prepper.
 - Deploy **Data Prepper** as the ingestion collector for OpenSearch.
 Configure it to send the enriched trace data to your OpenSearch cluster or to the Amazon OpenSearch Service domain.
 - Use **OpenSearch Dashboards** to visualize and detect problems in your distributed applications.